Skip Ribbon Commands

 Is dialysis the only option for kidney failure?

 If the kidneys temporarily stop functioning, in addition to dialysis, the underlying condition needs to be treated.
 The treatment sometimes involves immunosuppressive therapy which can have some side effects.
 If the kidney failure is permanent, as in progression of chronic kidney disease to end stage kidney failure, depending on the age and medical conditions of the individual, treatment options include kidney transplant, dialysis or conservative management.
 Often elderly people with significant medical problems do not do very well on dialysis.
 In such individuals, evidence suggests that dialysis may not be very helpful and it may not prolong their life to a significant extent.
-Such patients, if they choose not to have dialysis, are managed conservatively with medications for symptom control.
+Such patients, if they choose not to have dialysis, their symptoms will be managed through medications.

 Our Care Team